 No, not at all!
 Bootcampers come from all over the UK and sometimes beyond.
 We offer travel bursaries for any UK Bootcampers who need them.

 Everyone coming on Bootcamp stays at Bore Place in shared rooms (though we can usually find space for a single room if you need one).
 We have breakfast, lunch and dinner at Bore Place every day and use their indoor and outdoor space for our training.

 I have special dietary requirements, will there be something for me to eat on Bootcamp?

 Yes, we cater to all dietary requirements, however we do ask that these are allergies/intolerances or life choices (vegan, halal etc.) rather than simple food preferences.

 Is Bootcamp accessible?

-Yes!
 We strive to make Bootcamp as accessible as possible.
-The Bootcamp 9 venue Bore Place is accessible for wheelchair users, and we will try and meet any other requirements you may have.
+The Bootcamp 11 venue Bore Place is accessible for wheelchair users, and we will work one on one with you and the venue to try and meet any other requirements you may have.
 If you have any concerns or questions about accessibility just get in touch.